Working remotely is the new norm. But if you’ve taken on a new role as a remote manager, you might have to brace yourself for a tricky transition.

 7) Show empathy

-Keep in mind that there is some ramp-up time with regards to working remotely.
-Show your employees empathy if they’re struggling to get the hang of it.
+Keep in mind that there is some ramp-up time with regard to working remotely.
+Show your employees empathy if they struggle to get the hang of it.
 Working remotely can be isolating and lonely.

 Also, be empathetic toward their current situation.
 Learn if they’re working remotely with kids at home.
 Or do they have a new puppy they need to walk every three hours?
 As long as they’re hitting their goals and being productive, let people be human.

 Everyone knows communication is key.
 It’s especially crucial for the success of your team when working remotely.
 Continue conversations as you would in an office.

 Hop on a video conference just to have a coffee with a friend, or instant message someone a funny meme that you would’ve normally shown them.

 Having a presence is essential when it comes to managing.
 People need to know that you’re there and keeping an eye on things.
 By staying in touch with employees, they’ll see that you’re not slacking off either and are trying to keep things just as they would be in an office.

 Part of being a good manager is focusing on your development.
 Put time on your calendar for your learning and up-skilling.
 Your leadership skills could use all the training, reading, and talking to mentors it can get.

 If you really want to be an overachiever, write a LinkedIn post on what you’ve learned so that others can do the same.
 This will also nudge others to follow suit.

 If you’re still sharing files via email and through server paths, you’re doing it wrong.
 Work remotely with ease by using cloud content collaboration software.
 This type of software makes it simple to store different files and allows external and internal file-sharing.